 F-Secure Anti-Virus detects the Adore worm with the current updates.

-Description Created: Analysis: Sami Rautiainen, F-Secure; April 2001
+Description Details: Analysis: Sami Rautiainen, F-Secure; April 2001